Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/TesselatePatch/documentation.md

 ### Note(s)

-* Other names for this node include: NURBS to polygon, NURBS patch to triangles, Mesh, Tessellate, and Convert.
+* Other names for this node include: TesselatePatch, NURBS to polygon, NURBS patch to triangles, Mesh, Tessellate, and Convert.

 ### Example(s)